thekiwidev/gs-query-builder/docs/building-google-scholar-query-translator.md

 ### Key Features

-- **Field-Specific Search**: Target specific parts of scholarly publications (title, author, journal, etc.)
+- **Field-Specific Search**: Target specific parts of scholarle publications (title, author, journal, etc.)
 - **Boolean Logic**: Combine search terms with AND, OR, and NOT operators
 - **Journal Filtering**: Filter by specific journals using ISSN identifiers
 - **Parenthetical Grouping**: Create complex queries with proper precedence